gursi26/virtual_drawing_board/README.md

 # Sign_language_detection
-Detecting sign language using hand pose estimation
+Drawing on a virtual canvas using hand pose estimation